climatempo/challenge-accepted-python/PROJECT.md

 In the notebook, there are text boxes before each coding line explaining and justifying the decisions made.

+In this notebook, the NetCDF files are retrieved from my GitHub repository via URL.
+So there is no need to download it locally.

+In the last coding line, the RMSE results are exported in a NetCDF file, and you can change the destination folder path if needed.

 ### Author
 ---